lmtoy/lmtoy_2021-S1-US-3/README.md

 Otherwise the effective beam for the ALMA+LMT combination is not the traditional 12", but more like 13 or 14", which has some impact on fidelity and correctness of the combination.

+From a higher resolution CO(2-1) alma image one can see the central velocity gradient is about 20-25 km/s/arcsec.
+At an assumed distance of 13.9 Mpc, this 30-40 km/s/kpc